Jonathan Aberdein: 2019–2020: Deutsche Tourenwagen Masters

-2021
+2021–2023: LMP2 endurance racing

 In 2021, Aberdein moved to the LMP2 class of the European Le Mans Series, competing alongside Tom Gamble and Philip Hanson at United Autosports.
 With four podiums, including a win at the season-ending race in Portugal, the trio ended up finishing second in the standings.
-As well as that, the South African joined the team for the 24 Hours of Le Mans together with Nico Jamin and Manuel Maldonado, though the race would conclude in a retirement due to a crash with the sister United car caused by Maldonado.
+In addition, he joined the team for the 24 Hours of Le Mans together with Nico Jamin and Manuel Maldonado, though the race would conclude in a retirement due to a crash with the sister United car caused by Maldonado.